stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 The addition of the `HTMLInlineCSSWebpackPlugin` causes the final state of our loaded CSS to replace `<!-- inline css -->`  in our original template.

-Altogether, those plugins solve the problem of placing the final result of our CSS `import`s inline in our HTML template.
+Altogether, those plugins solve the problem of placing the final result of our CSS `import`s  into our HTML template as `<style>` tags.
 That done, how do we use the final HTML result in our Web Component?

 #### Using The HTML Template In Our Web Component